The long-term community development goal is to assist communities to thrive, both economically and socially.

 The Malilangwe Trust’s Cadet Ranger Programme at Singita Pamushana in Zimbabwe is aimed at young men aged 16-18, and empowers them to enter the job market and become valuable members of their community.
 Rural areas in Zimbabwe offer scant opportunities for training, which means young people often face very uncertain futures once they leave school….

-Following the success of the event in 2018, we are inviting runners of all levels to join an all-women run across the untouched wilderness areas of Singita Grumeti’s private concession in the western corridor of the Serengeti, home to a plethora of wildlife and a unique ecosystem.
-This exclusive, purpose-driven opportunity will raise funds towards programs for…
+Following the success of the events in 2018 and 2019, we are inviting runners of all levels to join an all-women run across the untouched wilderness areas of Singita Grumeti’s private concession in the western corridor of the Serengeti, home to a plethora of wildlife and a unique ecosystem.
+This exclusive, purpose-driven opportunity will raise funds towards…

 Singita employs 1,200 staff within its 5 regions and deliberately maximizes monthly purchases from local enterprises.
 In this way, Singita plays a role in strengthening the local economy.